-- compensation and related expenses; - costs of computer hardware and software; - · costs incurred in developing features and functionality of the services we offer; and - stock-based compensation of related personnel.
+- · payroll and related expenses for personnel; - costs of computer hardware and software; - · costs incurred in developing features and functionality of the services we offer; and - · stock-based compensation of related personnel.

 For the periods presented, substantially all of our product development expenses are research and development.